-The issue of the all male room or meetings issue extends far beyond the conference rooms at financial firms.
+The issue of the all-male room or meetings issue extends far beyond the conference rooms at financial firms.
 Studies show that scientific conferences and colloquium talks at prestigious universities are oftentimes filled with panels staffed exclusively by men.
-The issue is so bad that in June, the director of the National Institutes of Health, Dr. Francis S. Collins, released a press release calling for an end to the “manel” tradition.
+The issue is so bad that in June, the director of the National Institutes of Health, Dr. Francis S. Collins, issued a press release calling for an end to the “manel” tradition.

 When men and women in the highest levels of leadership take time to call out injustices around representation, we are more likely to rise to the challenge of achieving gender parity.

 Avoid the “double bind” of gender stereotypes by embracing who she is and living authentically.